Fairness and robustness in anti-causal prediction: Experiments

 In this section, we empirically demonstrate the implications of the relationships between fairness criteria and robustness criteria in an anti-causal setting.
 In this demonstration, we show that several of the arguments made at the population level in Section~\ref{sec:theory} bear out in a practical application.
 Specifically, following \citet{jabbour2020deep}, we consider the task of predicting pneumonia ($Y$) from chest x-rays ($\bX$) considering sex to be a protected attribute ($V)$.
 In this context, we demonstrate the close practical connection between separation (as measured with EO) and risk invariance.
 First, models that better satisfy EO exhibit greater risk invariance (Proposition~\ref{prop:separation is robust}).
 Secondly, we show that training procedures that target risk invariance can yield models that satisfy EO (Proposition~\ref{prop:optimal robust has separation}), and somewhat surprisingly, they perform \emph{better} than models that explicitly trained to satisfy separation.
 Third, no such alignment holds between independence (as measured with DP) and robustness (Proposition~\ref{prop:independence bad}).

-\paragraph{Data and Test Distribution Design.} We conduct this analysis on a publicly available dataset, CheXpert \citep{irvin2019chexpert}. \footnote{The CheXpert data was only touched by authors not affiliated with Google.} The data contain 224,316 chest x-rays of 65,240 patients.
+\paragraph{Data and Test Distribution Design.} We conduct this analysis on a publicly available dataset, CheXpert \citep{irvin2019chexpert}.
+The data contain 224,316 chest x-rays of 65,240 patients.
 Each chest x-ray is associated with 12 labels corresponding to different pulmonary conditions.
 Each label encodes if the corresponding condition is confidently present, confidently absent or might be present with some uncertainty.
 We select patients who have pneumonia (confidently present), or have no finding (i.e., all conditions are confidently absent).
 For the former group, we give them the label pneumonia (i.e., $y=1$), for the latter group we give them the label ``healthy'' (i.e., $y=0$).
 We exclude patients who do not have pneumonia but might have other pulmonary conditions from our analysis since other conditions such as Atelectasis or Lung Edema can be visually similar to pneumonia, making them hard to distinguish from pneumonia without additional information (e.g., medical charts).
 This leaves us with a total of 21,232 unique x-ray studies.
 We split the dataset into 70\% examples used for training and validation, while the rest is held out for testing.

 At training time, we undersample patients recorded as women who did not have pneumonia to create setting where a na\"ive predictor might have systematic errors for the under-sampled group.
 Specifically, we sample the data such that 30\% of the population has pneumonia, i.e., $P_s(Y=1) = 0.3$, and the majority of women patients have pneumonia whereas the majority of men patients do not have pneumonia i.e., $P_s(V=1 | Y=1) = P_s(V=0 | Y=0) = 0.9$.
 In this setting, as we show later in figure~\ref{fig:auc across dist}, a deep neural network trained in the usual way learns to rely on sex of the patient to predict pneumonia.